Tada Never Falls in Love: Characters

-The Princess of Luxembourg and the heir to the Queen's throne, she came overseas to Japan as an exchange student and has an encounter with Mitsuyoshi while traveling and ends up in his school.
-She is an avid fan of the fictional TV series Rainbow Shogun.
-She has an energetic and also an airhead.
-She lives in Grand Palace Ginza, a hotel next to Mitsuyoshi's Cafe with her bodyguard Alec.
+The Princess of Luxembourg and the heir to the Queen's throne, Teresa came overseas to Japan as an exchange student and has an encounter with Mitsuyoshi while traveling and ends up in his school.
+Energetic and an airhead with a heartwarming smile, she is an avid fan of the fictional TV series Rainbow Shogun.
+Teresa lives in Grand Palace Ginza, a hotel next to Mitsuyoshi's Cafe with her bodyguard Alec.
 In Japan, no one knows about her being the heir.
 During her introduction to the Tada family, she slipped a syllable uttering her name as "Teresa du-" before correcting herself and saying "Teresa Wagner".
-As a member of the royal family, she is realistic in her expectations and does not show any arrogance.
-She has a heartwarming smile.
+As a member of the royal family, Tereza is realistic in her expectations and does not show any arrogance.